ilan-segal/py-stream/README.md

 I intend to test & publish this module to Pip with every commit to `main`.
 This will be implemented using GitHub's automated CI/CD tools.

+## Eager vs. Lazy

+There exist two implementations of the abstract `Stream` base class:

+* `EagerStream`
+* `LazyStream`

+As their names suggest, `EagerStream` evaluates transformations as soon as possible while `LazyStream` delays all transformations until a terminal operation is invoked.

 ## Chained operations

 A Stream has several transformational methods that return new Streams.
 When chaining these methods together, each new Stream is based on a deep copy of the previous Stream's contents.
 A Stream is never modified in-place.